top of page

 Homilies expand on the readings for the day, usually focusing on the gospel, and its relevance to contemporary lives, issues and struggles.
 They show how ancient texts have meaning for today.

 Our services use organ, keyboard and, occasionally, guitar, and rhythm instruments.
-Most often we sing traditional hymns--supplemented with other styles, particularly when they reflect the scriptures and themes for a given Sunday.
+Most often we sing traditional hymns, supplemented with other styles, that reflect the scriptures and themes for the day.

-Each Sunday, worship in Word and Sacrament is at 10:15 am (9:00 am from Memorial Day weekend through Labor Day weekend).
-Wednesday evening services are offered at 7:00 pm during Advent, Lent and other special times in the Church Year.
-Holy Communion is celebrated every Sunday and at other worship services.
+Each Sunday, worship in Word and Sacrament (Holy Communion) is at 10:15 a.m.
+(9:00 a.m. from Memorial Day weekend through Labor Day weekend).
+Ash Wednesday, Advent and Lenten Wednesday evening prayer services, and Holy Week services are held at 7:00 p.m.
+Our Christmas Eve service is at 10 p.m.

 We’re formal and informal.
-Our liturgy involves robes and processions.
-There is a sense of tradition blended with warmth and openness to contemporary life.
+Our liturgy involves robes and processions, but we're not "stuffy."
+Passing the Peace brings many of us out in the aisles and takes at least five minutes!
 A few folks dress up a little, especially at Christmas and Easter, but most of us dress casually, some in jeans, so you wear what makes you comfortable.
 Got tattoos and piercings?
 A few of us do, too.
 When we say, "Come as you are," we really mean it; you'll fit right in!

-As mentioned above, Holy Communion is celebrated every Sunday.
 Lutherans believe in the Real Presence: the bread and wine are the Body and Blood of Christ.
-We take communion in both kinds, bread and wine.
-Many people drink from a common cup (chalice), which illustrates our oneness as the Body of Christ; others prefer to take one of the communion packets or individual cups, but the wine and non-alcoholic wine in them is consecrated along with the wine in the flagon and cup.
-All baptized believers are welcome at the Lord’s Table without exception, including children.
+At our family meal we take communion in both kinds, bread and wine.
+Many people drink from the common cup (chalice); others prefer to take one of the individual cups, but the wine and non-alcoholic wine in them is consecrated along with the wine in the flagon and cup.

 Easter Sunday 2019 (2).jpg